 Diversify your investments

 Rather than zero-in on some stock you think will perform well, diversify your investments.
 In doing this, if one part of your investment doesn't do well you haven't lost everything.
-Michael Allen, a Portfolio Manager at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real estate etc).
+Michael Allen, an advisor at Wealthsimple explains that diversifying your portfolio means investing in many different geographies, industries, and asset classes (stocks, bonds, real estate etc).

 To potentially smooth out your investment returns over time you could put your money in many investments that are uncorrelated with one another.

 Allen explains that fluctuations aren't necessarily the biggest risk for investors in it for the long haul.
 A potentially bigger risk is how you react to the fluctuations.
 Many investors find it difficult to stick to their investing plan—particularly during market movements.
 A diversified portfolio that's prone to less market movements can come in useful to help manage your emotions.

 If all this portfolio diversification talk sounds like hard work — that's because it is.
 Automated investing is a good alternative for someone who wants to diversify their portfolio but doesn't want to go to the effort of buying multiple assets such as stocks, bonds and real estate by themselves.